nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Shows the statistics of FriendlyLink.

 This shows the total number of elderly, volunteers and pairs.
 It also shows the maximum number of elderly paired to each volunteer and vice versa.
-This command can be entered after the [find](#finding-records) command to show statistics on a subset of data (E.g. Find statistics of people in a particular region)
+This command can be entered after the [find](#finding-records) command to show statistics on a subset of data e.g. Find statistics of people in a particular region.

 Format: `stats`